 The 2nd WEST AFRICA TRADE & INVESTMENT FORUM (WATIF): Conference and Exhibition with the theme: “AfCFTA: FACILITATING INTRA-AFRICAN TRADE AND DEVELOPMENT THROUGH TECHNOLOGY, VIRTUAL CONNECTIONS AND REGIONAL COLLABORATION”.
-The event is scheduled to hold in Accra, Ghana from the 24th to 25th of March, 2020.
+The event is scheduled to hold at Labadi Beach Hotel, Accra, Ghana from the 24th to 25th of March, 2020.
 The Maiden Edition of the Conference and Exhibition (WATIF 2018) took place on 27th March 2018 at the Lagos Continental Hotel.
 The theme of the event was “Enhancing Collaboration for Regional Development and Economic Impact” with a focus on four major sectors of the economy – Education & Skills Development, Manufacturing, Agriculture and Information and Communication Technology.
 See more from WATIF 2018 report here

 We have introduced the Energy Sector to WATIF 2020 in view of the significant role it plays in powering the operations of all sectors of the economy and the contribution of this sector to our regional GDP, as well as the Health Sector, being a key driver of socio-economic development.